owid/importers/standard_importer/README.md

 # OWID standard importer

 This is a standard importer to load data into the OWID database.
-Can be run with `python3 import_dataset.py` after setting the right values at the top of the script:
+Can be run with `python3 -m standard_importer.import_dataset` after setting the right values at the top of the script:

 ```
 DATASET_DIR = "vdem"  # Directory in this Git repo where data is located
-DATASET_VERSION = 10  # Will be appended to DATASET_DIR to create a namespace, e.g. "vdem10"
 USER_ID = 46          # ID of OWID user loading the data
 ```